 The scope of our audit was influenced by our application of materiality.
 The quantitative and qualitative thresholds for materiality determine the scope of our audit and the nature, timing and extent of our audit procedures.
-Materiality for the Statement of Financial Position was set at £50,000 based on 5% of net assets.
+Materiality was set at £33,000 based on 5% of net assets, given that the Company are not yet revenue generating and have limited trading activity.
+Unlike in the previous year, a two separate materialities for the Statement of Financial Position and the Income Statement were not set due to the Company's assets as at 31 December 2019 not being significantly higher than the total expenses in 2019, as was the case in 2018.
+In the previous year, materiality for the Statement of Financial Position was set at £50,000 based on 5% of net assets.
 Materiality for the Income Statement was set at £15,000 based on 10% of loss before tax.